mandric/extension-testing-example/Readme.md

 npm run build
 ```

-This will generate an extension in `dist/development` which can be
+This will generate an extension in `dist` which can be loaded as a
-loaded as a temporary extension.
-You must turn on extensions developer
+temporary extension.
+You must turn on extensions developer mode in
-mode in Chrome or use about:debugging and "Load Temporary Add-on" in
+Chrome or use about:debugging and "Load Temporary Add-on" in Firefox.
-Firefox.

-To generate a production build (without tests) run `npm run
-build-prod`, the extension will be generated in `dist/production`.

 See also [Chrome: Getting Started
 Tutorial](https://developers.chrome.com/extensions/getstarted) and